-What type of flag football league does the WNSL offer?
+Whattype offlag football league does the WNSL offer?
 The WNSL feels all youth sports should be recreational in nature yet also competitive.
 The sports program is not a babysitting service but it is a league that does not encourage a win-at-all-cost attitude.
 Sportsmanship, camaraderie, fun and learning the game are the most important aspects of our flag football league.
 The WNSL feels that the casual recreational player as well as the more serious competitive player will both be accommodated.
 In short, the WNSL wants players of all different levels to have fun, excel and feel good about what they are doing.

 How long does the season last?
-The flag football season kicks off in Early April (See the site for details).
-Games are played every Saturday and Sunday throughout the day with the season ending in late May.
+The flag football season kicks off on March 23.
+Games are played every Saturday and Sunday throughout the day with the season ending in late May before Memorial Day Weekend.